Maxalt and generic rizatriptan 10mg tablets and orodispersible tablets for migraine relief available to buy online from Dr Fox.Start order

 If vomiting is marked, an anti-sickness tablet may also be prescribed - discuss with your regular GP, not prescribed by Dr Fox.
 Some migraine tablets contain combinations of painkillers and antiemetics (anti-sickness).
 Painkillers which contain codeine and other 'opiates' should usually be avoided as they can increase sickness and are potentially addictive.

-People who get frequent migraines (two or more attacks a month), or if headache treatment is not working, may be helped by long-term preventative treatments, such as daily beta-blocker tablets or other medicines.
+People who get frequent migraines (two or more attacks a month), or if headache treatment is not working, may be helped by long-term preventative treatments, such as daily beta-blocker tablets or other heart or blood pressure tablets, pizotifen, amitriptyline, or epilepsy treatments such as topiramate or sodium valproate.
+Vydura can also be used as a preventative treatment.
+Consult with your GP if you think a preventative migraine treatment may help you.

 Patient Information Leaflet